mjdenham/Movies/README.md

 ## Building the Android App
 A recent version of Android Studio is required to build the app.

 The app requires an api authorisation key to access The Movie DB api.
-This key must be added to local.settings file in the root of the project, as below.
+This key must be added to apikeys.properties file in the root of the project, as below.

 TMDB_API_TOKEN="eyJhbGci..."

 In accordance with general standards no api key has been checked into the github repository.
-The project will not build until an api key has been added to local.settings.
+The project will not build until an api key has been added to apikeys.properties.

 ## Demo